Ricette di Sicilia

 📦 Storage

-- • Store in a tin for up to 10 days.
+- • Store the biscuits in an airtight tin or glass container to keep their freshness for up to 10 days.

-- • Keep in a cool, dry place.
+- • Keep them in a cool, dry place away from moisture and heat.

-- • You can freeze the raw biscuits and bake them when needed.
+- • To extend their shelf life, freeze the raw biscuits and bake them straight from frozen when needed, preserving their fresh-baked charm.

 🍷 Pairing